-- Host name - Host name of the machine on which the Linux VDA is to be installed - IP address of Domain Name Server - IP address or string name of NTP Server - Domain Name - The NetBIOS name of the domain - Realm Name - The Kerberos realm name - FQDN of Active Domain - Fully qualified domain name
+- Host name - Host name of the machine on which the Linux VDA is to be installed - IP address of Domain Name Server - IP address or string name of NTP Server - Domain name - The NetBIOS name of the domain - Realm name - The Kerberos realm name - Fully Qualified Domain Name (FQDN) of the domain

-- To install the Linux VDA, verify that the repositories are added correctly on the Linux machine. - To launch a session, verify that the X Window system and desktop environments are installed.
+- To install the Linux VDA, verify that the repositories are added correctly on the Linux machine.

+- To launch a session, verify that the X Window system and desktop environments are installed.